Skip to main content

 Public version (free)

-• Uses the functional, but deprecated legacy Android Google Sign-In which will be removed from the Google Play Services Auth SDK (com.google.android.gms:play-services-auth) later in 2025.
-The free package will continue to use a version where the deprecated SDK is present.
+• Uses the functional, but deprecated legacy Android Google Sign-In which may be removed from the Google Play Services Auth SDK (com.google.android.gms:play-services-auth) at some point (source).
+The free package will continue to use a version where the deprecated but functional SDK is present.

 • Has platform support limited to Android and iOS.